oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/README.md

 | [gzip](ReferenceDesigns/gzip)                             | How to implement a high-performance multi-engine compression algorithm on FPGA
 | [merge_sort](ReferenceDesigns/merge_sort)                 | How to use the spatial compute of the FPGA to create a merge sort design that takes advantage of thread- and SIMD-level parallelism
 | [mvdr_beamforming](ReferenceDesigns/mvdr_beamforming)     | How to create a full, complex system that performs IO streaming using SYCL*-compliant code
+| [pca](ReferenceDesigns/pca)                               | How to implement high performance principal component analysis on a FPGA
 | [qrd](ReferenceDesigns/qrd)                               | Implementing a high performance FPGA version of the Gram-Schmidt QR decomposition algorithm
 | [qri](ReferenceDesigns/qri)                               | Implementing a high performance FPGA version of the Gram-Schmidt QR decomposition to compute a matrix inversion